SSAgov/ANDI/readme.md

 ## What areas of accessibility does ANDI cover?

-The current version of ANDI offers the ability to inspect focusable elements and data tables.
-Future versions of ANDI will incorporate more in-depth link analysis, graphics/images, page structures, and more.
+The current version of ANDI offers the ability to inspect focusable elements, data tables, images, and in-depth link and button analysis, page structure, and hidden content detection.
+Future versions of ANDI will incorporate color contrast analysis and more.

 ## Who maintains ANDI?